MichaelStott/tech-squawks/web/content/aws/overview/account.md

 weight: 1
 ---

-An _AWS Account_ acts as a container for AWS cloud resources.
-It can be beneficial to create separate accounts to organize and isolate resources.
-For example, cloud engineers may create separate development, staging, and production accounts for their deployment pipeline.
-It is also not uncommon to create separate environments for different workload types, such as R&D, cloud billing, etc. In addition, accounts acts as a security boundary, as only users with valid account credentials can access those particular cloud resources. [^1]
+An _AWS Account_ functions as a container for organizing and isolating cloud resources.
+For example, deployment environments, such as development, staging, and production, often utilize distinct AWS accounts.
+In addition, accounts act as a security boundary, as only users with valid account credentials can access those particular cloud resources. [^1]

 An AWS account has the following unique identifiers[^2]: